ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipping_methods.md

 edition: commerce
 ---

-# Create and edit shipping methods
+# Work with shipping methods

-If your [user role](work_with_permissions.md) includes the `Shipping method/Create` permission, you can create shipping methods.
+If your [user Role](work_with_permissions.md) includes the `Shipping method/Create` permission, you can create shipping methods.
 With the `Shipping method/Edit` permission, you can modify existing ones.

-Shipping method definitions describe how goods can be shipped to a store customer, with different rates for different geographic locations.
+Shipping methods describe how goods can be shipped to a store customer, with different rates for different geographic locations.
 Example shipping methods are overnight delivery, self-pickup, DHL and so on.

 !!! note "Shipping method limitations"